Paul Tosio: Media presence

 As a study skills specialist, Tosio has frequently been featured in the media, including in regional South African papers such as Eastern Province Herald, The Randburg Sun, The Sandton Chronicle and South Africa's oldest surviving independent Newspaper the Grocott's Mail.
 He has contributed regularly to radio shows including Radio 702 (interviewers Jenny Crwys Williams and Eusebius McKaiser), Cape Talk (interviewers Soli Philander and Africa Melane), the BBC (interviewer Jonathan Hancock) and SAFM (interviewer Thabiso Sikwane).
 Through this and his publication contributions his study skills have been disseminated to millions of students around the world.
 Tosio has been employed by people including Raymond Ackerman and Irvin Khoza of the Orlando Pirates to train his skills.

-Theatre
+Theatre and Literary Work

 Tosio has worked as actor, director and playwright.
 As a performer, he has frequently been praised in terms of vocal aptitude and physicality.
 Tosio was the title character in the premiere of Tim Benjamin’s The Corley Conspiracy.
 He is one of the founding members of the Oxford University Playwriting and Dramaturgy Society and frequently writes in collaboration with Dr Barbara Whitfield.
 Their first full-length screenplay, One Small Step, was optioned by Stanley Road Productions.
+The two are represented by literary agency Jenny Brown Associates in Edinburgh, Scotland.